DanielTeruel/ad-migration-azure/05-troubleshooting/README.md

 # 🔍 Troubleshooting & Lessons Learned

-This repository serves as a technical log and Knowledge Base (KB) of the challenges encountered during the **On-Premise to Azure** migration.
+This documentation serves as a technical log and Knowledge Base (KB) of the challenges encountered during the **On-Premise to Azure** migration.
 It documents the resolution of critical errors across Identity, Databases, App Services, and Infrastructure as Code (IaC).

 ## 🛠️ Methodology: Root Cause Analysis (RCA)